coala/teams/ISSUE_TEMPLATE.md

-This template is for team leader applications.
+This template is for team leader/member applications.
 Remove this paragraph.
-Set `<Team Name> Leader Application: <Your Full Name>` as issue title.
-If your proposal isn't ready yet, prefix the issue title with `WIP:`
+Set `<Team Name> Member Application: <Your Full Name>` (use `Leader` instead of member obviously if you want to apply for leadership) as issue title.
+If your proposal isn't ready yet, prefix the issue title with `WIP:`.

+As a team leader you're expected to make a rather verbose application compared to members.

 # Bio